 If you’ve been considering an upgrade from gen-3 to 4, or you simply want to know the differences between both Dots, we’ve put together this side-by-side comparison of both speakers.
 Read on to see which Dot is best for you or take a look at our pick for the best Cyber Monday Echo Dot deal.

 Amazon has done a decent job at evolving its Echo Dot speaker.
-The first- and second-gen Dots had a hard plastic exterior, but still maintained the hockey puck shape.
-The third-generation Dot softened up the design a bit, adding a fabric surround and rounded edges.
+The first- and 2nd-gen Dots had a hard plastic exterior but still maintained the hockey puck shape.
+The 3rd-generation Dot softened up the design a bit, adding a fabric surround and rounded edges.

-The third-generation Dot measures 1.7 inches tall and 3.9 inches in diameter.
+The 3rd-gen Dot measures 1.7 inches tall and 3.9 inches in diameter.
 The light ring surrounds the top perimeter, and the four buttons — the action button, volume buttons, and the microphone off button — sit on the top flat surface.
-You can choose between four color options: Charcoal, heather gray, plum, or sandstone.
+You can choose between four color options: charcoal, heather gray, plum, or sandstone.